- Churches | Monasteries

 Luxury Sailing and Archaeology adventure

 A unique sailing adventure that will travel you through Greece’s thousands of years of history and major UNESCO Worldwide Heritage sites!

 Join us on board and let us sail you through the Mediterranean crystal clear waters to some of Greece’s most significant archaeological sites.
-Our professional guides will travel you back to time and give you a deep insight of the Ancient Greek history.
+Our professional guides will travel you back in time and give you a deep insight of the Ancient Greek history.
 You will have the chance to visit some major UNESCO Heritage sites, such as the Acropolis with the Parthenon, Ancient Mycenae with its cyclopean walls and the Sanctuary of Asclepius in Epidaurus.
-At the same time you will enjoy a fantastic weekly sailing holiday, visit some of the renowned Greek islands, enjoy swimming and snorkelling, even hiking or cycling on the islands and of course, taste the delicious local cuisine and meet the locals!
+At the same time you will enjoy a fantastic weekly sailing holiday, visit some of the renowned Greek islands, enjoy swimming and snorkeling, even hiking or cycling on the islands and of course, taste the delicious local cuisine and meet the locals!

 If you are a history aficionado, but you also love sailing, this is the perfect trip for you!
 It perfectly combines leisure at sea and water activities with a profound journey throughout Greece’s history and civilization.
 Take your friends or family and come aboard for an unforgettable experience!

 - Sail to Aegina island, famous for its pistachios